ninaelkadi/poppy/soybean/README.md

 [^4]: Ernst Langthaler, “Great Accelerations: Soy and Its Global Trade Network, 1950–2020,” in The Age of the Soybean, ed.
 Claiton Marcio da Silva and Claudio de Majo, An Environmental History of Soy During the Great Acceleration (Winwick, UK: White Horse Press, 2022), 78. https://www.jstor.org/stable/j.ctv309h1fx.10
 [^5]: “USDA ERS - Recent Trends in GE Adoption.” https://www.ers.usda.gov/data-products/adoption-of-genetically-engineered-crops-in-the-u-s/recent-trends-in-ge-adoption/
 [^6]: Pablo Lapegna and Johana Kunin, “The Impact of Soybeans in Argentina and Beyond: A Double-Edged Sword?,” ReVista. https://revista.drclas.harvard.edu/the-impact-of-soybeans-in-argentina-and-beyond-a-double-edged-sword/
+[^7]: Brian Lander and Thomas David DuBois, “A History of Soy in China: From Weedy Bean to Global Commodity,” in The Age of the Soybean, ed.
+Claiton Marcio da Silva and Claudio de Majo, An Environmental History of Soy During the Great Acceleration (Winwick, UK: White Horse Press, 2022), 30. https://www.jstor.org/stable/j.ctv309h1fx.8
+[^8]: Matilda Baraibar Norberg and Lisa Deutsch, “The First Soybean Cycle (Domestication to 900 CE),” in The Soybean Through World History (Abingdon, UK: Routledge, 2023), 27.
+[^9]: Du Bois, The Story of Soy, 26.